 The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "System Pass" message is displayed.
-Press the SYSTEM MENU (3) button to return to the System Menu.
+If no codes are present, a "No Enhanced DTC's are presently stored in the vehicle's computer" is displayed.
+Press the FF/M To button to return to the Ford/Mazda Enhanced menu.

-- If more than one code was retrieved press the DTC button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK ▷ ₺ button again. - 7.
-When the last retrieved DTC has been displayed and the DTC button is pressed, the Diagnostic Tool returns to the "Priority" Code. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - To exit the enhanced mode, press the SYSTEM MENU (§) button to return to the System menu.
-Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight Global OBD, then press the ENTER (→) button to return to the Global OBD2 mode.
+- If more than one code was retrieved press the DTC SCROLL button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Diagnostic Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK (constrained button again. - 5.
+When the last retrieved DTC has been displayed and the DTC SCROLL button is pressed, the Diagnostic Tool returns to the Ford/Mazda Enhanced menu. - To view additional enhanced DTCs, repeat steps 1 through 5, above. - To exit the enhanced mode, use the UP (△) and DOWN (▽) buttons, as necessary, to select Exit from the Ford/Mazda Enhanced menu, then press the ENTER (→) button.
+The Diagnostic Tool returns to the OBD2 DTC screen.